mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 The major motivation for using the normalized data model for handling source and receiver metadata is the data involved have two important properties.
-First, since MsPASS was designed as a system for efficiently handling an assembled data set, the data these collections can be treated as static (immutable) within a workflow.
+First, since MsPASS was designed as a system for efficiently handling an assembled data set, the data these collections hold can be treated as static (immutable) within a workflow.
 Waveform data readers must thus do what is MongoDB's version of a database join between the waveform collection and one or more of the normalizing collections.
 Second, in every case